apear9/rdwplus/README.md

 and tools from GRASS GIS (GRASS Development Team, 2019) to do the heavy lifting.

+## Software versions

+This version of `rdwplus` was tested with R version 4.1.0 and GRASS versions 7.6.1 and 7.8.6.

 ## Installation

 At present, `rdwplus` is available on GitHub only.
 Install the package